 Enquiries about this scheme should be made by email to email@example.com or by phone +44(0)20 3034 4882.

-Applications to the third round of the scheme are now open (for events taking place between 1 October – 31 December 2020), and will close on 1 June.
+Applications to the fourth round of the scheme are now open (for events taking place between 1 October – 31 December 2020), and will close on 1 September 2020.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.

 - Administration of awards

 Current paid-up Full, Full Concessionary or Postgraduate Student members who have held membership for a minimum period of one year (two consecutive membership subscription payments) and who have not received a grant from this scheme in the previous calendar year.

 Applications for support to attend Society meetings will not be considered from members who are eligible to apply for a Society Conference Grant.
 Such eligible members should apply for support from that scheme.

 "My poster was well-received, as many people passed by to discuss my findings and were interested to know my future plans."